 - Joint pain

 - Decreased sexual functions

-Some of these side effects are common for addicts to feel after withdrawals.
-Due to the fact that the user has become accustomed to heroin, morphine or other opiates in their system, the body can feel uncomfortable and sore as it adjusts to life without those drugs.
-If you take Vivitrol and are experiencing any negative side effects, make sure to speak with your doctor.
+Since the user has become accustomed to heroin, morphine, or other opiates in their system, the body can feel uncomfortable and sore as it adjusts to life without those drugs.
+If you take Vivitrol and are experiencing any adverse side effects, speak with your doctor.

 You can’t overdose on Vivitrol itself, but there are still risks involved in taking the drug because naltrexone blocks the opioid receptors.
 If they relapse, they cannot take the amount of heroin they’re accustomed to handling.
 This can also result in an overdose.
 Other risks associated with Vivitrol injections include skin infections and liver damage.